Flush modular face

 the cable at each location to tap into one pair of wire.

-this inconvenient method, probably to cut costs.
+this inconvenient method in buildings and townhomes, probably to cut costs.
 Never use it yourself and

 stop any of your possible contractors from using it!
 You can't expand, it will be a